ABOUT THE NEELY HOUSE

 The Neely House is more than just a place to sleep.
 Families have the opportunity to talk with others facing similar situations while being with their loved ones in a non-clinical setting.
 After opening its doors in 1997 with eight beautifully designed, self-contained apartments, The Neely House expanded to sixteen apartments in 2000 and now encompasses over 15,000 square feet with two common kitchens and living rooms.
 The space is designed to encourage group conversation or provide quiet corners for reading.
 Families can also enjoy the privacy of their own accommodation that features a kitchenette, private bath and a warm and homelike environment.
 In 2016, renovations of the space began to update and modernize the accommodations.
 After surveying past residents to understand how their needs could be better met, decisions were made to create a larger laundry room as well as additions of a brand-new movie room, quiet room, and resource room.

 The House accommodates several families each week, some of whom have return stays depending on their clinical status.
 Guests are primarily from the New England states.
 Thousands of families have stayed at The Neely House since it opened in 1997.
 There is no minimum or maximum stay, and the average stay is 3 weeks.
-A house staff member as well as social work services professionals are part of the team available to patients and their families 24 hours a day.
+A house staff member is available to patients and their families 24 hours a day.

 The Neely House has been supported completely by the generosity of donors since its inception.
 A custom designed marble and glass wall at the entrance of the House features the names of many of those who made the House a reality and those who continue to support it.
 Thanks to the overwhelming generosity of those who have helped - both through financial support and the giving of their time - The Neely House is fully endowed and will remain secure for as long as it is needed.